aroemers/crustimoney/API.md

 Chain multiple consecutive parsers.

   The chain combinator supports cuts.
-At least one normal parser needs to precede a cut.
+At least one normal parser must precede a cut.
 That parser must consume input, which no other parser (via a choice) up in the combinator tree could also consume at that point.